-The SCOE Adult Re-Entry programs are designed to assist men and women who are re-entering the community from incarceration.
-With both in-custody and out of custody sites, programs are designed to address the causes of offending behavior and assist clients in developing a successful re-entry plan while in a safe and inclusive environment.
-Addressing the risks/needs through evidence-based programming, the programs provide a heavy dose of cognitive behavioral programming, academic support, job readiness, vocational training, and substance abuse and mental health treatment.
-Additionally, we provide supportive services based on the client's specific needs in areas such as transitional housing, benefit screening, child support workshops, transportation, etc. All services are provided on-site and have proven to be effective and in fact replicated at several sites in multiple counties.
-Our knowledgeable case management staff are committed to improving outcomes for clients and their families during the often overwhelming transition from custody to community.
-Clients are referred to the program by their supervising agency, and we work collaboratively with the client, their family, and their supervising agent to ensure long-term success as this will have the most impact on the stability of the client, the family, and ultimately the community.
+• The County Office's Adult Re-Entry programs support men and women re-entering the community from incarceration.
+With both in-custody and out-of-custody sites, programs are designed to address the causes of offending behavior and assist clients and their families in developing a successful re-entry plan while in a safe and inclusive environment.
+The programs address risks/needs through evidence-based programming and provide support in the areas of cognitive behavior, academics, job readiness, vocational training, substance abuse and mental health.
+The programs also provide specific support based on the client's needs in areas such as transitional housing, benefit screening, child support workshops, and transportation.
+Clients are referred to the program by their supervising agency.
+Adult Re-Entry case managers collaborate with the client, their family, and their supervising agent to ensure long-term success as this will have the most impact on the stability of the clients, families, and ultimately the community.
 The impact on public safety is demonstrated by the reduction in overall recidivism.
 Sites currently served are the Sacramento Community Based Coalition (SCBC), Woodland Day Reporting Center, West Sacramento Day Reporting Center and the Placer Re-Entry program, located in Auburn, Roseville and King's Beach.

-The Support Services and Administration departments provide internal support to the County Office programs mentioned above and to the districts throughout the county.
+The Support Services and Administration departments provide internal support to the County Office programs mentioned above and to the districts throughout the county